007revad/Syno_DSM_Extractor_GUI/README.md

 ### Requirements

+1. Computer with a x86_64 CPU.
-1. Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11 running on either a physical device or virtual machine.
+2. Windows 11 or Windows 10 version 2004 and higher (Build 19041 and higher) running on either a physical device or virtual machine.
-2. Windows System for Linux (WSL) installed with Ubuntu.
+3. Windows System for Linux (WSL) installed with Ubuntu.

 ### Installing WSL and Ubuntu